Save 10-60% on Your Dental Care. Join a Savings Plan Today!

 The CDC states that “about 23% of children ages 2 to 11 years have at least one primary tooth with untreated decay, and 20% of adolescents ages 12 to 19 years have at least one permanent tooth with untreated decay.”
 Approximately a quarter of U.S. children do not have dental insurance, either private or public.

-Dental Care for Medicaid and CHIP Enrollees
+Dental care for Medicaid and CHIP enrollees

 States are required to provide dental benefits to children covered by Medicaid and the Children's Health Insurance Program (CHIP).